choilmto/OKCoder-notes/README.md

 # Thanks

-Thank you to [Milecia McGregor](https://twitter.com/flippedcoding?lang=en) for teaching class, [OK Coders](https://www.okcoders.com/) for hosting, and other fellow students for their contributions.
+Thank you to [Milecia McGregor](https://twitter.com/flippedcoding?lang=en) for teaching the class, [OK Coders](https://www.okcoders.com/) for hosting, and other fellow students for their contributions.